Skip to navigation Skip to content

 FAA for journey home on completion of studies

 Ted, a tertiary student, is entitled to ABSTUDY FAA for travel between a home address in Toowoomba and a university in Queensland.
 Ted makes a claim for FAA for the journey home on completion of studies in November.
-Ted uses private transport for this journey.
+Ted uses private vehicle for this trip.

 2